joaop221/v-rising-docker-arm64/README.md

     ghcr.io/joaop221/v-rising-docker-arm64:v0.0.16-local
 ```

-Keep in mind that you can include additional environment variables to configure the behavior of game, as describe here: [V Rising Dedicated Server Instructions for v1.0.x](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/blob/master/1.0.x/INSTRUCTIONS.md).
+Keep in mind that you can include additional environment variables to configure the behavior of game, as described here: [V Rising Dedicated Server Instructions for v1.0.x](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/blob/master/1.0.x/INSTRUCTIONS.md).

 ## Technical notes

-To run download game we need to emulate [steamcmd](https://www.steamcmd.net/) architecture, this is made using [box86](https://github.com/ptitSeb/box86).
+To download the game we need to emulate [steamcmd](https://www.steamcmd.net/) architecture, this is made using [box86](https://github.com/ptitSeb/box86).

 And to run V Rising Server we need another combination of packages [box64 + wine64](https://github.com/ptitSeb/box64?tab=readme-ov-file#notes-about-wine).